-8. Use of Estimates
+10. Use of Estimates

 The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities including disclosures of contingent assets and liabilities and reported revenues, expenses and expenditures during the fiscal year.
+Accordingly, actual results could differ from these estimates.

-9. Comparative Data/Reclassifications
+11. Comparative Data/Reclassifications